Deep variational free energy prediction of dense hydrogen solid at 1200K: Results

 The variational free energy calculations at different pressures utilize a neural network wavefunction with the same architecture.
 Therefore, we aim to demonstrate the flexibility of the electron wavefunction in this section, so that the calculation will not be biased towards one particular phase during the free energy optimization procedure.

-In our framework, the wavefunction is pretrained using ensemble {VMC} training.
-In the pretraining procedure, the proton configurations are sampled using DeePMD simulations on a grid within the temperature-$r_s$ thermodynamic state space.
-The temperature ranges from 1000 to 2000~K in intervals of 200~K, while $r_s$ ranges from 1.35 to 1.50 in intervals of 0.02.
-A total of 6400 configurations are generated, and a random subset with 512 configurations is used for each training step.
-The batch size for electron configurations is set to 8.
+First, to demonstrate the accuracy of our electron wavefunction neural network in single-configuration variational calculations, we benchmark it against the reference data for 64 hydrogen atoms from Ref.~\cite{PhysRevLett.120.025701}.
+As shown in Appendix~\ref{appsec:single-conf}, our wavefunction consistently achieves lower ground-state energies than the reference data across all thermodynamic states in single-configuration training tasks, including both molecular and atomic configurations.

+Next, we benchmark the accuracy of the multi-configuration-trained wavefunction at the pretraining stage to test its transferability and ensure it is a good starting point for the variational free energy training.
+In the pretraining step, the wavefunction is pretrained using \textit{ensemble} {VMC} training.
+Proton configurations are sampled using DeePMD simulations over a grid in the temperature-$r_s$ thermodynamic state space.
+Temperatures range from 1000K to 2000K in increments of 200K, while $r_s$ ranges from 1.35 to 1.50 in steps of 0.02.
+A total of 6400 configurations are generated, from which a random subset of 512 configurations is used at each training step.
+The batch size for electron configurations is set to 8 for each proton configuration.
 To test the transferability of our wavefunction, we benchmark its performance by comparing the {ground-state} energies predicted by the multi-configuration trained model against those of the single-configuration trained model.
 Table~\ref{tab:mae-32H} reports the mean absolute error (MAE) calculated using three test configurations for $r_s = 1.40$ and $r_s = 1.44$ at three different temperatures.
 These tested thermodynamic states are not included in the training ensemble.
 In all cases, the MAE remains below 2~mHa per atom, demonstrating that our pre-trained wavefunction is able to reliably provides accurate energy estimates across an ensemble of configurations, thus satisfying the requirements for variational free energy training.